Antham22/manzana/README.md

 #  Manzana 

-A clone of Apple's 2019 summer product page built with React, React Router and Styled Components https://manzana.now.sh/.
+An clone of Apple's 2019 summer products page built with React, React Router and Styled Components https://manzana.now.sh/.

 ## Prerequisites

-This app was developed using Node.js(v10.9.0+).
+This app was developed using Node.js(v12.9.1+).
 It is recommended that you install or update to the lastest version of node.
-It is also recommended that yarn(v1.3.2+) be used as the package manager.
+It is also recommended that yarn(v1.17.3+) be used as the package manager.

 ## Installing

-First, lets clone the repo:
+First, clone the repo:

 ```
 $ https://github.com/Antham22/manzana.git